4103425/2023

 1. The claimant, Jack Sweeney, brought a claim for unpaid wages.
 The claim was undefended.
 There were various attempts by the Tribunal to intimate the 10 claim to the respondent which trades as “Colin’s Tyres".
 Two of these Tribunal Notices were returned marked, in handwriting, as “not at this address”, although the addresses to which the Notices were sent were those where “Colin’s Tyres” carri...

-12 more chunks not shown.
+12 more sections not shown.